aerohit/site_old/resume/index.markdown

   whenever the corresponding server is up.

 - Transaction framework for executing transactional database operations.
-SimpleDb is not a relational database and it doesn`t provide complex transactions and relations.
+SimpleDb is not a relational database and it doesn't provide complex transactions and relations.
 Hence this framework was developed to provide support for complex operations.

 - An id-generator to generate unique string-ids for data to be persisted on *Amazon SimpleDb*.